imagitama/phasmophobia-site/maps/school/index.md

 # School

 **Size: Medium**
+**Unlocks: Level 3**

-An abandoned highschool.
+An abandoned highschool with 2 floors.

 ## Tips

 - during setup, split up and go to the corners of the building to quickly find the ghost's room
-- walk through the building and ask for a sign from the ghost and look for open doors and lights turned on
+- to find the ghost quicker try walking through the building and "ask for a sign" from the ghost and look for open doors and lights turned on
 - it does not have lockers or cupboards to hide, so you must find a room and close the door to hide